-7 IT Product Testing
+7. IT Product Testing

-7.1 Test Configuration
+7.1.
+Test Configuration

 With respect to the underlying hardware used, the test configuration is identical to the evaluated configuration of the TOE.
-However, some of the configuration requirements mandated by [9] do not fully apply to the test configuration as they refer to secure operation of the TOE at the customer's site.
+However, some of the configuration requirements mandated by the Processor Resource/Systems Manager Planning Guide [9] do not fully apply to the test configuration as they refer to secure operation of the TOE at the customer's site.
 Moreover, in some cases overriding safeguards mandated for the TOE, like, for instance, security authorities settings for partitions, was required to actually perform tests related to that safeguard, i.e. to verify that with an authority enabled, a logical partition in fact may perform actions but cannot do so with that authority removed.